mattkasun/go-gtk3/README.md

 # go-gtk3

-Based on [go-gtk](https://github.com/mattn/go-gtk) (supports gtk2): revrited and upgraded to use gtk3.
+Based on [go-gtk](https://github.com/mattn/go-gtk) (supports gtk2): refactored and upgraded to use gtk3.

 ### Minimal Support of gtk3 and gdk3 on linux!